christinaworkman/gutenberg/docs/reference/faq.md

 We are looking at ways to make Gutenberg configurable for many use cases, including disabling different aspects (like blocks, panels, etc.).

-There is also be a "Classic" block, which is virtually the same as the current editor, except in block form.
+There will also be a "Classic" block, which is virtually the same as the current editor, except in block form.
 There’s also likely to be a very popular plugin in the repository to replace Gutenberg with the classic editor.

 ## How will custom TinyMCE buttons work in Gutenberg?